Sheila Willis Kleiman: Early life

 Kleiman was born in Middlesboro, Bell County, Kentucky.
 Her mother, Margaret Maria Spangler was a musician and professional model.
 Her step-father, Walter H. Dozier, CWO Warrant 4, was a naval officer and the chief pay clerk for NATO.

 Her family moved to Naples, Italy, where her mother enrolled Sheila, and her sister Peggy, in ballet lessons.

 The family returned to the United States in 1958 and settled in Panama City Beach, Florida after her father, Walter Dozier had completed an accompanied tour with the USN 6th Fleet.

 In Panama City, Kleiman continued her ballet studies with John & Virginia Sweet, at the Virginia Sweet School of Dance.

 In 1967, while still in high school, Sheila was a semifinalist in the Sweet Heart of the Beach contest.
-In 1968, she was second runner-up and won first place in talent in the Miss Panama City, Florida contest where she danced Espana - an original ballet choreographed by her sister Peggy.
+In 1968, she was second runner-up and won first place in talent in the Miss Panama City Beauty contest where she danced Espana - an original ballet choreographed by her sister Peggy.
 It was the first of many collaborations.

 Sheila graduated from Bay High School in Panama City Florida in 1968.

 After her high school graduation, Kleiman began studying at Texas Christian University, where she received the TCU Fine Arts Guild Scholarship from the TCU Music Department.
 She graduated from Texas Christian University in 1972 with a Bachelor of Fine Arts in ballet and a minor in Theatre Arts.

 For three summers, while on vacation from her studies at Texas Christian University, Sheila, and her sister Peggy Willis-Aarnio were hired as performers at Mr. Koplin's Tombstone Territory on Panama City Beach, where at age 21, Kleiman choreographed her first dances.